lando/lando/docs/config/node.md

 ### Using SSL

 Also note that `ssl: true` will only generate certs in the [default locations](./../config/security.md) and expose port `443`.
-It is up to user to use the certs and secure port correctly in their application like as in this `node` snippet:
+It is up to the user to use the certs and secure port correctly in their application like the `node` snippet below:

 ```js
 // Get our key and cert